wanghaisheng/responsive-landing-page-starter/content/blog/en/announcing-the-php-server-sdk-version-3-0-release.md

 #### Removal of Array Access

-The biggest code change to the library is almost all array accessors -which were marked as deprecated- have now been removed.
+The biggest code change to the library is almost all array accessors, which were marked as deprecated, have now been removed.
 Previously all entities used the `ArrayAccess` interface to implement various core PHP functions like `offsetExists()` and `offsetSet($offset, value)`.
-These caused complexity, especially as some entities actually proxied the value into a `request` object.
+These caused unnecessary complexity, especially as some entities actually proxied the value into a `request` object.

 Now that these have been removed, you use getters and setters instead.
 For example: